The American Mercury: Antisemitic and racist takeover

 Huie faced financial difficulties sustaining the Mercury in this new direction.
-In August 1952, he sold it to an occasional financial contributor, Russell Maguire, owner of the Auto-Ordnance Corporation (original producers of the Thompson submachine gun).
+In August 1952, he sold it to an occasional financial contributor, Russell Maguire, owner of the Auto-Ordnance Corporation.
 Rather than turn over editorial control to Maguire, Huie stepped down as editor after the January 1953 issue.
 He was replaced by John A. Clements, a former reporter for the New York Journal and Daily Mirror, then director of public relations for the Hearst Corporation.
-The sale to Maguire spelled the end of The American Mercury as a mainstream magazine.
-It survived, steadily declining, for nearly 30 more years.
+The sale to Maguire spelled the end of The American Mercury as a mainstream magazine. for the next 30 years, until it closed.

-Maguire's anti-semitism led to controversy and the resignation of the magazine's top editors after he took control of the editorial process in 1955.
+Maguire's antisemitism led to controversy and the resignation of the magazine's top editors after he took control of the editorial process in 1955.
 In 1956, George Lincoln Rockwell was hired as a writer, and later became the founder of the American Nazi Party.
 Between 1957 and 1958, William LaVarre served as editor.
 In January 1959, Maguire published an American Mercury editorial supporting a theory that there was a Jewish conspiracy for world domination.

 Maguire did not remain long as the magazine's owner/publisher, but other owners continued in that direction.
 Maguire sold the Mercury to the Defenders of the Christian Faith, Inc. (DCF), owned by Reverend Gerald Burton Winrod and located in Wichita, Kansas, in 1961.
-Reverend Winrod had been charged for violations of the Sedition Act of 1918; the charges were later dropped.
+Winrod had been charged for violations of the Sedition Act of 1918; the charges were later dropped.
 He had been known as "The Jayhawk Nazi" during World War II.

 The DCF sold it in 1963 to the "Legion for the Survival of Freedom" of Jason Matthews.
-The LSF cut a deal in June 1966 with the (original) Washington Observer, finally merging with Western Destiny, a Liberty Lobby publication owned by Willis Carto and Roger Pearson, a major recipient of Pioneer Fund grants in history.
+The LSF cut a deal in June 1966 with the original Washington Observer, finally merging with Western Destiny, a Liberty Lobby publication owned by Willis Carto and Roger Pearson, a major recipient of Pioneer Fund grants in history.
 Pearson was a well-known neo-Nazi and pro-Fascist who headed the World Anti-Communist League during its most blatantly pro-Fascist periods.
 He was a close associate of Wickliffe Draper, founder of the Pioneer Fund.

 A 1978 article praised Adolf Hitler as the "greatest Spenglerian" and lamented his death.
-Another new ownership for the troubled magazine was announced in the autumn of 1979, and the spring 1980 issue celebrated Mencken's centennial, and lamented the passage of his era, "before the virus of social, racial, and sexual equality" grew in "fertile soil in the minds of most Americans".
+Another new ownership for the troubled magazine was announced in the autumn of 1979, and the spring 1980 issue celebrated Mencken's centennial, and lamented the passage of his era, describing it as one "before the virus of social, racial, and sexual equality" grew in "fertile soil in the minds of most Americans".